Skip to main content

 1. A note about password security

 Securely storing your OET-related passwords is essential to our maintaining organizational security.
-This policy serves not only as a Q&A about password management, but also to state the requirement to use one of our vetted password management platforms to store all OET-related passwords, whether or not you will be sharing them with teammates.
+This policy serves not only as a Q&A about password management, but also to state the requirement to use 1Password, our vetted password management platform, to store all OET-related passwords.
+This applies whether or not you will be sharing logins and notes with teammates.

 When creating passwords for OET-related accounts — whether stored in your password manager or entered directly — please ensure they meet all of the following requirements.